Provo Utah Rock Canyon Temple: Cultural and community impact

-Throughout the 1960s, enrollment at BYU in Provo, Utah expanded, and church membership grew.
-The Logan, Manti, and Salt Lake temples were overcrowded, with about 52% of all temple ordinances being performed in those 3 temples.
+Throughout the 1960s, enrollment at BYU in Provo expanded and church membership grew.
+The Logan, Manti, and Salt Lake temples were overcrowded, with about 52% of all temple ordinances being performed in those three temples.
 Construction in Ogden and Provo was completed to ease the impact on the other temples.
 The Ogden and Provo temples were built at the same time with similar designs to increase efficiency and economize the building process.

 In the spring of 1983, major flooding in the region threatened the temple.
-On May 29, 1983, the city, with help from volunteers, turned Temple View Drive into a temporary river.
+On May 29, 1983, with help from volunteers, the city turned Temple View Drive into a temporary river.

-In 2020, like all the church's temples, the temple was closed for a time in response to the COVID-19 pandemic.
-It reopened on May 11, 2020, for limited use, and then completely reopened on June 14, 2021.
+In 2020, like all the church's others, the Provo Utah Rock Canyon Temple was closed for a time in response to the COVID-19 pandemic.
+It reopened on May 11, 2020, for limited use and completely reopened on June 14, 2021.

-A temple-to-temple run is held annually between the Provo and Provo City Center temples.
+A temple-to-temple run is held annually on Pioneer Day between the Provo Utah Rock Canyon and Provo City Center temples.

 Purpose

 A temple is where church members go to make sacred promises, or covenants, and perform ordinances for themselves or on behalf of their deceased ancestors.
 These ordinances include baptism and confirmation, washing and anointing, endowment, and sealing.
 While the grounds are open to everyone, only church members who hold a current temple recommend enter the temple to participate in the ordinances.

 In large part because of its location across the street from a Missionary Training Center and proximity to BYU, the Provo Utah Temple was one of the church's busiest.
 In 2016, the Provo City Center Temple was dedicated, making Provo the second city in the world, following South Jordan, Utah, to have two active temples.
-The two temples are 2.4 miles apart.
+The two temples (Provo City Center Temple and Provo Utah Temple) are 2.4 miles apart.

 As of 2022, the temple served stakes from the cities of Provo, Orem, Vineyard, Midway and Heber City.

 Temple presidents

+A temple president is responsible for the administration of temple operations and spiritual guidance for both temple patrons and staff.
+Since its dedication in 1972, the temple has been overseen by a series of temple presidents, each serving for a term of three years.
+However, the first president of the Provo Utah Temple (Herold G. Clark) served for 4 years from 1972 to 1976.

-Notable presidents of the temple include:
+Notable presidents of this temple include: